docker/machine/docs/index.md

 - [Linux - x86_64](https://github.com/docker/machine/releases/download/v0.1.0/docker-machine_linux-amd64)
 - [Linux - i386](https://github.com/docker/machine/releases/download/v0.1.0/docker-machine_linux-386)

+The `PATH` is a set of locations in the file system whereby the user can use certain applications, commands and programs without the need to specify the full path to that command or program.

+The location where you copy `docker-machine` does not affect its functionality, but it will make your life easier by typing less.
+A not very practical option, it's to run `docker-machine` from the location where you save it.
+If you are using OSX or Linux, make sure you give execute rights: `chmod +x docker-machine`

 Now you should be able to check the version with `docker-machine -v`:

 ```